markotesic/ai-workforce-suitability/Annotations/rubric_files/Mental_Simulation.md

 ## **Level 4: High**

-The respondent must run a mental model spanning dozens of steps, multiple interacting subsystems, and partial uncertainty.
-Multiple subsystems evolve together and constraints must be tracked over time.
+The respondent must construct a mental model spanning many steps, multiple interacting subsystems, and partial uncertainty.
+While the simulation does not need precise quantitative accuracy, it should integrate several evolving processes, track constraints over time, and produce a coherent best-guess projection.

 **Examples:**

-* Forecast the first 72 hours after a Category‑3 hurricane hits a coastal city: model power‑grid failures, hospital capacity, supply‑chain disruptions, and conflicting evacuation orders; describe hour‑by‑hour consequences for emergency response and citizen mobility.
+* Forecast the first 72 hours after a Category-3 hurricane strikes a coastal city.
+Without external modelling tools, outline a plausible hour-by-hour scenario that tracks power-grid failures, hospital capacity, supply-chain disruptions, and conflicting evacuation orders, explaining how these subsystems interact to shape emergency response and citizen mobility.
 * Simulate the carbon concentration in a closed terrarium for two weeks after introducing six crickets and one small spider, accounting for respiration, plant photosynthesis cycles, and a variable 12/12 light schedule.
 * Imagine an economy where a 10% transaction tax is introduced overnight.
 Predict the cascading effects on item prices, trading volume changes, and black‑market activity across the first five days.